KMP Team

 ![]() |

-Dr Asma Hilali Director (2021-2022) Asma Hilali is an associate professor of Islamic studies at the University of Lille, France.
-Dr Hilali has worked in various research centres in Germany, France, and the United Kingdom.
+Dr Asma Hilali Director (2021-present) Asma Hilali is an associate professor of Islamic studies at the University of Lille, France.
+Dr Helali has worked in various research centers in Germany, France, and the United Kingdom.
 Her main interest is the transmission of religious texts in early and mediaeval Islam.
-She is the author of The Sanaa Palimpsest: The Transmission of the Qur'an in the First Centuries AH (Oxford University Press, 2020), and her latest publication is the edited volume The Making of Religious Texts in Islam: The Fragment and the Whole (Gerlach, 2017). |
+She is a subgrantee of the Templeton Religion Trust project, Paratexts Seeking Understanding, which is based at the University of Glasgow. |

 ![]() |